Understanding Your Report

 Days with strong sunshine (clear to mostly clear skies).

-“Typical year” comparison: Shows the average number of sunny days over the past 5 years, helping you see if this year is sunnier or cloudier than usual.
+“5-year average” comparison: Shows the average number of sunny days over the past 5 years, helping you see if this year is sunnier or cloudier than usual.

 Why it matters: